Basic-Data-Infrastructure/bdi-stack/doc/connector-forward-proxy.md

 - There is more management and maintenance pressure on the connector.

   Each new method of authentication, authorization or communication may require adjustments to the specification made.

+- Does not work when client code is generated from, for instance, OpenAPI Specs.

+  It will require to make specifications for the created API which allow code generation.

 ## Conclusion